Bernie Katz

 Bernard Daniel Katz, born Bernard Daniel Clifford, (10 August 1968 – 31 August 2017) was the long-serving manager of the Groucho Club.
 Katz was the author of Soho Society in 2008.
 He was nicknamed "The Prince of Soho" by Stephen Fry.
-He was the son of the notorious south London gangster Brian "Little Legs" Clifford.
+He was the son of the notorious south London gangster Brian "Little Legs" Clifford, who was killed in an unsolved murder in 1985.

+A podcast was made about his life in 2021 by Mark Edmonds; Edmonds died in 2024.